adwait1-g/adwait1-g.github.io/categories.md

 1. [Diving into Linux Networking  Stack](http://beyond-syntax.com/blog/2011/03/diving-into-linux-networking-i/) - A gentle introduction of how Network Driver interacts with NIC.

-2. [Inproving Linux Networking Performance](https://lwn.net/Articles/629155/) - This article clearly explains what are the problems with the current(2015) Linux Network Stack and a few suggestions to improve the performance
+2. [Inproving Linux Networking Performance](https://lwn.net/Articles/629155/) - This article clearly explains what are the problems with the current(2015) Linux Network Stack and a few suggestions to improve it's performance

-3. [What is Kernel Bypass](https://blog.cloudflare.com/kernel-bypass/) - An amazing article which will help you understand Kernel Bypass techniques which will help improve performance of packet IO.
+3. [What is Kernel Bypass?](https://blog.cloudflare.com/kernel-bypass/) - An amazing article which will help you understand Kernel Bypass techniques which will help improve performance of packet IO.

 4. [netmap - A fast packet I/O Framework](http://info.iet.unipi.it/~luigi/netmap/) - The official website of **netmap**.